First published 21st February, 2023. Updated 4th October, 2024.

 However, when your mismatched libidos become more than a temporary mismatch and you move into the territory of a sexually demanding husband, wife, or partner – and a partner who is completely turned off – it’s important to course correct as soon as you can.

 The sooner – the closer you are to a truly close and passionate relationship.
 One that creates security and validation, as opposed to fear and pain.
-One that you can come home to at the end of the day and sink into comfortably.
-The way it used to be.

 You’re not alone!
 Download the 10-page Desire Test to find out why your desire for sex is gone (and what to do about it).